Pradumnasaraf/DevOps/Go/README.md

 - `uint` - unsigned integer.
 Example: `42`
 - `byte` - alias for uint8.
 Example: `42`

+- When we declare a variable without a value, Go will assign a default value to it.
+Eg: `0` for `int`, `false` for `bool` etc.

+- If we don't put a variable type go will automatically assign the type based on the value.-

 ### Scan

 `fmt.Scan` reads text from standard input, scanning the text read into successive arguments.
 Newlines count as space.
 It returns the number of items successfully scanned.
 If that is less than the number of arguments, err will report why.